Quantum arithmetic with the Quantum Fourier Transform

 \section{Discussion}

 The Quantum Fourier Transform offers a versatile way to perform modular and non-modular arithmetic on a quantum computer.
-We have discussed how QFT adders and multipliers provide compact circuits for quantum arithmetic that need no ancillary qubits and put forward a few modifications to accommodate signed numbers and different moduli.
+We have discussed how QFT adders and multipliers are compact circuits for quantum arithmetic that need no ancillary qubits and put forward a few modifications to accommodate general non-modular operations, signed numbers and different moduli.
 We have also discussed the qubit implementation of both QFT adders and multipliers.
 We can implement a QFT adder using $O(n^2)$ gates while the multiplier would need $O(n^3)$ gates for integers encoded with $n$ bits.

 We have also shown that certain operations, like the arithmetic mean or any weighted average, can be implemented with the same number of gates as a basic QFT addition.
 If the elementary gates can be classically programmed, this allows for a flexible quantum modular weighted sum calculator that avoids computing each weight-value product.
 If we sum $N$ integers, the obvious classical implementation would require $N$ multiplications and $N$ sums with a complexity $O(N(M+A))$ where $M$ and $A$ are the complexities of modular multiplication and addition respectively.
 For a good choice of multiplication and addition methods, the bottleneck is $M$ and we can obtain a complexity $O(N n \log^2n \log\log n)$ for Montgomery multiplication \cite{Mon85} with the Sch\"onhage-Strassen algorithm \cite{SS71}.
 For the our modular quantum weighted sum with integers and fixed integer weights, the complexity is comparable to $N$ sums plus the QFT and its inverse at the beginning and the end.
 The total complexity is $O(Nn+n^2)$.
 For a few long integers the dominant factor is the QFT overhead.
 Each sum takes $O(n)$ gates and they only become important if $N$ is of the order of the number of bits of each integer or greater.
 The QFT method is therefore particularly interesting when we compute the weighted sums of a large list of integers.